huawei-openlab/oct/README.md

-## Runtime Validator
+## OCI Test

-The runtimeValidator aims to Verify if a runtime containers runs the bundle correctly, test its compliance to [opencontainers/specs](https://github.com/opencontainers/specs)
+The ocitest aims to Verify if a runtime container is compliant with [opencontainers/specs](https://github.com/opencontainers/specs),
+It is a light weight testing framework, using ocitools, managing configurable high coverage bundles as cases, supporting verifying different runtimes.

 ### Summary for the impatient